ksk107/seafood-restaurants-cron/README.md

-# nflix_th_test
+# seafood-restaurants-cron
-nflix_th_test is a utility that allows lists the best 10 seafood restaurants in Boston according to Yelp.
+seafood-restaurants-cron is a utility that allows lists the best 10 seafood restaurants in Boston according to Yelp.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: